hitokiri-mata/katacoda-courses/kubernetes-containers/node-to-k8s/step7-deploy.md

 ## Deploy Service and Deployment Manifests

-The Kubernetes Deployment and Service manifest YAML file for the client and server have a $REGISTRY and $SUFFIXvariables inside.
+The Kubernetes Deployment and Service manifest YAML file for the client and server have a $REGISTRY and $SUFFIX variables inside.
 They need to be replaced with the environment values for these keys.

-We could have used `kuberctl kustomize` for substituting these parameters, but Kustomize as a templating mechanism oddly falls short accomodating environment variables.
+We could have used [`kuberctl kustomize`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) for substituting these parameters, but Kustomize as a templating mechanism oddly falls short accommodating environment variables.
 We could also use Helm, but it's overkill for this situation.
-Instead, we simply use the trusted Linux utility called [`envsubst`](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
+Instead, we simply use the trusted Linux utility called [`envsubst`](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html).

 Use the `envsubst` command to replace the environment variables: